sphero-inc/Sphero-Android-SDK/samples/Locator/README.md

 ## Configuring the Data Streaming Listener

 Now that the listener is connected, you must set the data streaming rate (at the least).
 The maximum sensor sampling rate is ~420 Hz, but we recommend using a value in the 20-40Hz range for Android devices.
 At 20 Hz, virtually every device will not see a slowdown from the packet detection.
 However, 40 Hz is only viable when targeting only high-end devices.
-To set the streaming value, use the `setRate()` member method of the `SensorControl` class of the Sphero.
+To set the streaming value, use the `setRate(int hz)` member method of the *SensorControl* class of the Sphero.

 	mSphero.getSensorControl().setRate(20 /*Hz*/);